zuozhenggh/learning-library/oci-library/oci-hol/oci-analytics/oac-oci-language/2-labs-create-function/create-function.md

 ## **Task 3**: Create a Sentiment Function

 We will now create the function in the application.
 The function will do sentiment analysis on the input.
-The input will conform to the format that OCI Data Integration will generate (base 64 encoded jason lines).The fastest way to set things up is to have the system generate a **python template** for us that then we will modify.
+The input will conform to the format that OCI Data Integration will generate (base 64 encoded Jason lines).
+The fastest way to set things up is to have the system generate a **python template** for us that then we will modify.

 1. Run the following commands on the cloud shell: